Failure Modes in Multi-Hop QA: The Weakest Link Effect and the Recognition Bottleneck: Results and Discussion

 \subsection{Robustness and Verification: Unmatched MFAI and System-2 Reasoning (RQ3)}

 Finally, we investigate model robustness against misleading signals and the role of test-time compute (thinking mode) (RQ3).

-\paragraph{The Dual-Edge of Unmatched Instructions.} We observe a distinct difference in how models handle Unmatched MFAI.
-On the real-world MuSiQue dataset, unmatched instructions degrade performance and trigger a $\approx 2\times$ increase in response length across instruction-following models, which signals confusion.
-Conversely, on the synthesized NeoQA dataset, unmatched instructions unexpectedly maintain or even slightly improve accuracy.
-We attribute this to NeoQA's synthetic nature.
-Generated by GPT-4o~\citep{jaech2024openaio1}, its structural patterns likely align with model priors, enabling effective reasoning even with misleading cues~\citep{li2025structrag}.
-This allows models to locate correct logic even when steered incorrectly.
-Detailed analysis of specific unmatched variants (\Cref{appx:detailed-unmatched}) shows that partially correct instructions (one gold index provided) outperform random non-gold indices, confirming that even imperfect cues can trigger synthesis.
+\paragraph{Divergent Effects of Unmatched Instructions: Task Topology as a Moderating Factor.} We observe a distinct difference in how models handle Unmatched MFAI.
+On MuSiQue, unmatched instructions degrade performance and, for the most instruction-sensitive model Llama-3.1-8B-Instruct, trigger a $\sim 3\times$ increase in response length on the Spread Test (${\sim}331$ to ${\sim}1{,}052$ characters), signaling confusion.
+Conversely, on NeoQA, unmatched instructions maintain or even slightly improve accuracy.
+We trace this divergence to the underlying \emph{task topology}.
+MuSiQue forms a strictly \emph{vertical} causal chain: extracting Entity~A from Document~1 is the prerequisite to searching for Entity~B in Document~2; if attention shifts away from Document~1, the chain breaks entirely.
+NeoQA, by contrast, is a \emph{horizontal} parallel task in which independent evidence segments (e.g., two dates) can be retrieved separately; even if locally misled, the model can still scan the context to recover both facts.
+In addition, NeoQA's original distractors come from the same fictional timeline, creating high semantic redundancy that masks positional neglect.
+When we replaced these same-timeline distractors with documents from random timelines, a clear primacy bias emerged: for Qwen2.5-7B-Instruct, accuracy dropped by 3.83\% from Beginning (62.29\%) to Tail (58.46\%).
+Matched MFAI reduced this gap to 0.65\%, demonstrating that the attention steering mechanism neutralizes positional bias even in horizontal tasks (\Cref{tab:neoqa-random-timeline}).
+Detailed analysis of specific unmatched variants (\Cref{appx:detailed-unmatched}) further shows that partially correct instructions (one gold index provided) outperform random non-gold indices, confirming that even imperfect cues can partially resolve the recognition bottleneck.